What Is GDPR and Why the Fuss?

 We care about our own safety and conduct regular data security and personal safety training sessions with our team members.

 All our team members are well-aware of the necessity to use secure passwords and encrypted communication or data exchange channels.
 We understand the potential risks associated with a failure to do so.
 Also, we have a hard-drive encryption policy.
 According to it, every employee protects their hard disc with a cryptographic key.
 It helps us to ensure that an unwarranted user cannot access the information stored on hard disks even if the computer is lost or stolen.

 We care about our network to prevent any network intrusion.

-We protect our data with two powerful protocols, namely NAT (Network address translation) and Firewall.
-NAT is a method that consists in altering network address information in the IP header while the packets are in transit across a traffic routing device and remapping an IP address space into another one.
-Firewall is a protection system that manages incoming and outgoing network traffic in accordance with a certain set of security principles.
+We protect our data with two powerful protocols – NAT (Network Address Translation) and Firewall.
+NAT is a method that alters network address information in the IP header while the packets are in transit across a traffic routing device.
+It also remaps an IP address space into another one.
+Firewall is a protection system that manages incoming and outgoing network traffic under a certain set of security principles.

-We make sure that our wifi is secured and hardware and software of routers are up-to-date.
-Wifi is protected with a reliable encryption method and a unique password, which we regularly update.
+Wi-Fi is protected with a reliable encryption method and a unique, regularly updated password.
 On a daily basis, we check available upgrades for our routers and install those as soon as there are any.

-To make sure that our source codes cannot be unwarrantedly accessed, modified, or stolen, we store them on encrypted computers and in the cloud, which is secured with HTTPS and SSH protocols.
-HTTPS is a secure encoded version of HTTP, while SSH is a protocol for a secure access to a remote computer.
+They are stored on encrypted computers and in the cloud, secured with HTTPS and SSH protocols.
+HTTPS is a secure version of HTTP, while SSH is a protocol for secure access to a remote computer.

 Trust us with your project!